4k4xs4pH1r3/offensive-security/kali_google_cloud.md

      startx

-then edit your file
+then edit your file open a terminal

-     nano .xinitrc
+     sudo nano .xinitrc

-and add the line
+and add this

     exec startx

+Ctrl + x + y + Enter